 Clinton has typically enjoyed an advantage against Trump in the polls, partly because she polled a greater percentage of the party's vote than Trump did, and her support among Democrats has been relatively stable throughout the general election.

-All right, let's get to our busy telephones as we say hi to George in Cleveland Heights, Ohio, the site of our town hall with Donald Trump tonight, and that's Pastor Daryl Scott's church, and I've been invited to preach there, and I can't wait.
+All right, let's get to our busy telephones as we say hi to George in Cleveland Heights, Ohio, the site of our town hall with Donald Trump tonight, and that's Pastor Darrell Scott's church, and I've been invited to preach there, and I can't wait.

 How are you, George?

-You do there are a lot of nice restaurants on Lee Road that you can enjoy.
+There are a lot of nice restaurants on Lee Road that you can enjoy.

 Is there anything better?